Home / Use Cases / Situations / IPO Privacy

 Audit your exposure

-We scan 1,000+ data broker and people-search sites for your name, phone, email, and addresses.
+We scan the web — data brokers, AI services, public records — for your name, phone, email, and addresses.
 You'll see which sites have your personal information and what someone searching your name after reading a filing would find.

 2